adiag321/Prediction-and-Analysis-of-Credit-Defaulters-in-Taiwan/README.md

 5) K nearest neighbours
 6) Ensemble classifier using decision trees

-## CONCLUSION:
+## CONCLUSION

-1. Using a Logistic Regression classifier, we can predict with 82.5% accuracy, whether a customer is likely to default next month.
+* Using a Logistic Regression classifier, we can predict with 82.5% accuracy, whether a customer is likely to default next month.
-2. Using a Stochastic Gradient Descent classifier, we can predict with 83.33% accuracy, whether a customer is likely to default next month.
+* Using a Stochastic Gradient Descent classifier, we can predict with 83.33% accuracy, whether a customer is likely to default next month.
-3. Using a Support Vector Machine classifier, we can predict with 80.83% accuracy, whether a customer is likely to default next month.
+* Using a Support Vector Machine classifier, we can predict with 80.83% accuracy, whether a customer is likely to default next month.
-4. Using a K-Nearest Neighbour classifier, we can predict with 80.83% accuracy, whether a customer is likely to default next month.
+* Using a K-Nearest Neighbour classifier, we can predict with 80.83% accuracy, whether a customer is likely to default next month.
-5. Using a Decision Tree classifier, we can predict with 82.83% accuracy, whether a customer is likely to default next month.
+* Using a Decision Tree classifier, we can predict with 82.83% accuracy, whether a customer is likely to default next month.
-6. Using a Random Forest classifier, we can predict with 81% accuracy, whether a customer is likely to default next month.
+* Using a Random Forest classifier, we can predict with 81% accuracy, whether a customer is likely to default next month.
-7. Using a XGBOOST classifier, we can predict with 82.16% accuracy, whether a customer is likely to default next month.
+* Using a XGBOOST classifier, we can predict with 82.16% accuracy, whether a customer is likely to default next month.
-8. The strongest predictors of default are the PAY_X (ie the repayment status in previous months), the LIMIT_BAL & the PAY_AMTX (amount paid in previous months).
+* The strongest predictors of default are the PAY_X (ie the repayment status in previous months), the LIMIT_BAL & the PAY_AMTX (amount paid in previous months).
-9. We found that using Stochastic Gradient Descent and Decision Tree are better.
+* We found that using Stochastic Gradient Descent and Decision Tree are better.